TremeschinArchive/ModularMusicVisualizer/docs/RUNNING_ON_WINDOWS.md

 #### 1. Vanilla Python: automatic installation and running

-When you run `python .\base_video.py --auto-deps` it should take care of downloading and installing Python dependencies as well as FFmpeg by downloading from https://www.gyan.dev/ffmpeg/builds/ and extracting to a temp folder, moving the binary to the right place.
+When you run `python .\base_video.py --auto-deps` it should take care of downloading and installing Python dependencies as well as FFmpeg, mpv and musescore as needed by working on the externals folders, moving the binary to the right place.

 If you're on anaconda, perhaps running with `--user` as so: `python .\base_video.py --auto-deps --user` should fix permission errors.